 A common misconception is that having a current Last Will and Testament (will), a living trust, and a power of attorney (POA) in place means that the estate plan is complete and your loved ones can fulfill your final wishes should you become disabled.
 However, ensuring that estate documents include a HIPAA waiver is also crucial for guaranteeing that select people can make vital decisions on your behalf.
 The waiver allows specific individuals, such as those with power of attorney, to access medical records from healthcare providers if necessary.
-Consider scheduling a consultation with an experienced estate planning lawyer at Roulet Law Firm, P.A., by calling our Minnesota office at (763) 420-5087, our Florida office at (941) 909-4644 or toll free (888) 719-5589 to ensure that your plan includes a HIPAA waiver for trusts and meets HIPAA waiver guidelines in Florida or Minnesota.
+Consider scheduling a consultation with an experienced estate planning lawyer at Roulet Law Firm, P.A., by calling our Minnesota office at (763) 420-5087, or our Florida office at (941) 909-4644 to ensure that your plan includes a HIPAA waiver for trusts and meets HIPAA waiver guidelines in Florida or Minnesota.

 What Is the Health Insurance Portability and Accountability Act, and How Does It Affect Estate Planning?

 The federal legislation called the Health Insurance Portability and Accountability Act (HIPAA) provides strict guidelines to protect individual privacy regarding medical care.
 The act ensures that people have the right to keep their medical information private from anyone who does not authorization.
 However, HIPAA regulations could cause problems if an individual becomes incapacitated without a HIPAA waiver in place that includes all required information.
 There must be a valid HIPAA waiver on file legally authorizing a third party to review and make medical decisions on a person’s behalf.